KshitijAggarwal/kshitijaggarwal.github.io/_posts/2017-6-27-Text-Generation-Word-Predict.md

 -disqus: true
 ---

-Topic: Text Generation and Word Prediction using RNN

 There are a lot of beautiful things about neural networks and one of them is Recurrent Neural Networks (RNN).
 RNNs have been used in a variety of fields lately and have given very good results.

 # What is an RNN?